20100dbg/20100dbg.github.io/_posts/2026-08-06-post-pivoting-guide.md

 ```
 [ProxyList]
 socks5 127.0.0.1 1080
-socks5 127.0.0.1 1080
+socks5 127.0.0.1 1081
 ```

 Each line describes one hop in the proxy chain, stating the type, host and listening port.
 The first entry is typically (but not necessarily) a SOCKS proxy running on your attacking machine.
-The second entry is reached through the first proxy, so 127.0.0.1:1080 refers to the SOCKS proxy listening on the *front* host.
+The second entry is reached through the first proxy, so `127.0.0.1:1081` refers to the SOCKS proxy listening on the *front* host.
+Note that we could use the same port on each line, because in this example, each line describes a SOCKS proxy on a different machine with port 1080 free.
+I only used 1081 for clarity.

 ##### Proxychains usage